This is the multi-page printable view of this section. Click here to print.

 PR Summary

-A summary view gives you information about each PR in the repository, including:
+A summary view gives you information about each PR in the dashboard, including:

 • The PR’s title